Housing and Property

 When can the TAL intervene?

-The TAL is the only body that can hear these kinds of cases:
+The TAL is also the only body that can hear the following kinds of cases, regardless of the amount being claimed:

 The TAL can also hear cases about these issues: